 1991 Lecture and presentation for Microscopy Society of America annual meeting entitled, “The Scanning Electron Microscope as an Artistic Tool”.

 1991 Scientific paper and abstract entitled, “The Art And Technique Of Scanning Electron Microscopy” for presentation at annual “Advances in Microscopy” symposium, hosted by Duke University Medical Center

 1995 - 2002 Was a featured lecturer and instructor for the annual Microscopy School Short Course at Lehigh University.

 1996 Scientific paper and lecture entitled, “The Use of Color in S.E.M.
 Imagery”, for presentation and publication in “The Australian Microscopy Newsletter” for the annual meeting of the Australian Microscopy Society.

-1997 Produced the first SEM movie sequences for an IMAX 3-D movie entitled, "The Hidden Dimension".
+1997 Produced the first SEM movie sequences for a motion picture--an IMAX 3-D movie entitled, "The Hidden Dimension".
 This was also the first color SEM movie footage and the first 3-D SEM movie footage.
 Developed computer motion controlled SEM digital movie recording system for this project with the collaboration of John A Hunt and Jacob Wilbrink of Gatan, Inc.

 1998 August.
-Scientific paper and abstract for presentation and publication in Microscopy & Microanalysis Journal, entitled, “SEM Stop-Frame, Color, 3D Animation For Motion Pictures”.
+Scientific paper and abstract with J.A.
+Hunt for presentation and publication in Microscopy & Microanalysis Journal, entitled, “SEM Stop-Frame, Color, 3D Animation For Motion Pictures”.
 Microscopy Society of America.

 1998 August.
 Scientific paper and abstract for presentation and publication in Microscopy & Microanalysis Journal, entitled, “Secondary Electron Detectors, Image Quality and Contrast”.
 Microscopy Society of America.
 (Color contrast is also discussed).